Altinn/altinn-studio/frontend/testing/playwright/README.md

 ```

 ## Short Step By Step Guide
-This is a short step-by-step guide with less minimum needed explanation to get started.
+This is a short step-by-step guide with minimum needed explanation to get started.

-1. Install the dependencies within this package by running yarn install.
+1. Install the dependencies within this package by running y`yarn install`.
 2. Install browsers and set up Playwright with local `.env` by executing `yarn setup:playwright`.
 3. You are now ready to execute tests using the command `yarn test:all`.